 This collaborative water testing program began in June 2013, and is run entirely by trained, local volunteers.
 Though the program started in Montauk, it has significantly expanded since establishing a new partnership with the Peconic Baykeeper in Fall of 2015.
 Now, the Eastern Long Island's Blue Water Task Force has two labs: one at CCOM, and one within Chris Gobler's lab at Stony Brook Southampton.

 The purpose of this water testing program is to raise public and governmental awareness of the environmental challenges confronting our community.
-Montauk is a beach town and much or our lives and livelihoods revolve around the beach and the ocean.
 Recreational activities such as swimming, surfing, and fishing, business interests such as commercial fishing and our tourism industries are all dependent upon clean water and clean beaches.
 The water quality data generated by this testing program will better inform surfers, swimmers and families of the condition of the water at their favorite beaches.
-Surfrider and CCOM also hope that by generating more awareness of local water quality issues our community and local governments will play important roles in improving the cleanliness and quality of our environment.
+Surfrider, CCOM, and the Peconic Baykeeper also hope that by generating more awareness of local water quality issues our community and local governments will play important roles in improving the cleanliness and quality of our environment.

 Download Eastern Long Island/CCOM's Water Testing Manual here.

 Your gift will help meet our goal of $500,000 by December 31!Donate Now